PLplot/PLplot/bindings/f95/readme_f95.txt

 ------------
 The Fortran 95 bindings for PLplot have been set up with the following considerations in mind:
-- reuse the bindings for FORTRAN 77 if possible
 - provide alternative calls for the various routines to take advantage of the features of Fortran 95, most notably, to simplify the interface
 - provide a module that takes care of all the details